 \textbf{The classical entropy.---} It is expected that the limit of the quantum entropy \eqref{eq_Slimit} should describe the classical entropy, but dealing with the apparent $\log S$ divergences seems challenging.
 Therefore, we use another route: we postulate the entropy can be written as $\mathcal{S}=L\int \dd\sigma \int \dd\lambda \rho_\sigma^t s_\sigma(\vartheta_\sigma)+L C$ with a proper entropy weight $s_\sigma$ and possibly a constant $C$.
 Then, we consistently require that the minimization of the free energy $F=\beta \langle H\rangle+\mu \langle M^3-M^3_\text{vac}\rangle-\mathcal{S} $ gives Eq. \eqref{eq_STBA}.
 After straightforward manipulations, we obtain $s_\sigma(\vartheta_\sigma)=\vartheta_\sigma-1/\sigma^2-\log(\sigma^2\vartheta_\sigma)\vartheta_\sigma$.
 To fix the constant $C$, we compute the free energy $F=L\int_0^\infty\dd\sigma\int \dd\lambda \frac{\partial_\lambda p_\sigma}{2\pi}\mathcal{F}_\sigma(\vartheta_\sigma)-L C$ with $\mathcal{F}_\sigma(\vartheta_\sigma)=\vartheta_\sigma s'_\sigma(\vartheta_\sigma)-s_\sigma(\vartheta_\sigma)=\frac{1}{\sigma^2}-\vartheta_\sigma(\lambda)$: using that for $\beta=0$ the filling is independent over $\lambda$, we carry out the rapidity integral over $\partial_\lambda p_\sigma$ hence we obtain \be F=L\int_{0}^\infty\dd\sigma \frac{\min(\sigma,1)}{\sigma^2}\left(1-\frac{(\mu\sigma)^2}{\sinh^2(\mu\sigma)}\right)-LC=L(\mu+\log(\mu/\sinh\mu)-C)\, . \ee On the other hand, the partition function of a classical spin in a magnetic field and with flat measure on the unit sphere is $Z=\frac{1}{4\pi}\int_{0}^\pi \dd\phi\int_{0}^{2\pi}\dd\theta\sin\phi \, e^{\mu\cos\phi-\mu}=e^{-\mu}\frac{\sinh\mu}{\mu}$, hence $F=- L \log Z$ and finally, by comparison, $C= 0$.

-\textbf{The spin-waves limit.---} We now focus on the strongly polarized limit $\mu\gg 1$, and retrieve from the exact TBA the spin-waves thermodynamics outlined in Section \ref{sec_SW}. spin-waves are radiative in nature and should be recovered by the solitonic TBA: we closely follow the same procedure used in studying the low-temperature limit of the sine-Gordon field theory \cite{Koch2023}.
+\textbf{The spin-wave limit.---} We now focus on the strongly polarized limit $\mu\gg 1$, and retrieve from the exact TBA the spin-wave thermodynamics outlined in Section \ref{sec_SW}. spin-wave are radiative in nature and should be recovered by the solitonic TBA: we closely follow the same procedure used in studying the low-temperature limit of the sine-Gordon field theory \cite{Koch2023}.